TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Documentation/FAQ.md

 7.   ***Update to question regarding cascaded URAM Cascaded macros:***  (posted on 07/03/2023)

-I have two questions about the cascade shape of URAM, which straddles two columns (Po Yuan):
+The following is based on questions about the cascade shape of URAM from Pu Yan and Andrew Guenter:

 1. The URAM columns on the provided device is discrete, for the cascaded placement of URAMs, does it mean we have to place them on adjacent columns?